 Students will be part of a highly international group, including faculty members, researchers and lecturers from all over the world, this environment will encourage them to develop collective decision-making processes and materialise their project ideas.

 The Master in Robotics and Advanced Construction (MRAC), comprises the following elements:

 - Technology – TE (master classes and online seminars)

 - Theory Context and Networking – TH (master classes, guest lecture and readings)

 - Professional Visit – RT

-Human to Robot, From Digital to Physical – 23 ECTS full time or 15 ECTS part time
+Human to Robot, From Digital to Physical – 23 ECTS full time or 15 ECTS part-time

 Advances in File to Factory workflow allows for precise and complex constructions.
-In this new paradigm, architecture will be mass customised, constructive logic will be encoded, new materials will be introduced and materiality will be programmed.
+In this new paradigm, the architecture will be mass customised, constructive logic will be encoded, new materials will be introduced and materiality will be programmed.

 During this first term, students will explore the possibilities being already offered by digital fabrication and computational design to gain control over the entire process of materialisation from digital to physical, from the human intention to the robot execution.
 A special focus will be given on the challenges and opportunities raised by Robotic and Additive Manufacturing for construction.

 - TE – Digitised Production: Automation, Advanced and Additive Manufacturing in Construction